BluesClue27/Scalable-static-websites/README.md

 ## Technologies Used
 - Virtual Private Cloud (VPC)
-Provides an isolated network environment within AWS to ensure secure and controlled communication between AWS resources, acting as the foundation for cloud infrastructure
+Provides an isolated network environment within AWS to ensure secure and controlled communication between AWS resources, acting as the foundation for cloud infrastructure.
-- Subnets:
+- Subnets
+Provides logical subdivisions of the VPC, allowing us to group resources in different availability zones (AZ).
+This helps distribute resources across multiple AZs for high availability and fault tolerance.
 - Internet Gateway
+Provides internet access for instances in public subnets within the VPC.
+This is essential for serving website traffic from public-facing EC2 instances.
 - Route Table
+Defines rules for directing network traffic between subnets and external networks.
 - Application Load Balancer (ALB)
+Distribute incoming traffic across multiple EC2 instances dynamically.
+This improves scalability and availability, ensuring efficient load distribution and fault tolerance.
 - Auto Scaling Group (ASG)
+Automatically adjusts the number of EC2 instances based on demand.
+This helps maintain performance while optimizing costs by scaling up and down during traffic spikes and low demand respectively.
 - Security Groups
+Acts as a virtual firewall controlling inbound and outbound traffic for EC2 instances - enhancing security by restricting access to only necessary ports and sources.
 - Elastic Compute Cloud (EC2)
+Provides resizable compute capacity in the cloud to run the web servers and host our websites.
 - Launch Templates and User Data Scripts
+Automates the creation and configuration of EC2 instances with predefined settings.
+This ensures consistency in instance setup.

 ## Software
 - Apache (Web Server)